-Oker Hill is one of my favourite local destinations when out fell running.
+Oker Hill is one of my favourite local fell running destinations.
 Oker Hill is a relatively small hill that extends from the side of a larger bank.
 It sits between Darley Bridge and Wensley, Or if you’re heading on the back road from Matlock, just above the Hamlet of Snitterton.

 It has a white painted trig point that makes it clearly visible from both high and low view- points around the Darley / Matlock area.